kadermar/ProDemo/replit.md

 - ✓ Assembly letters now serve as contextual information only
 - ✓ Integrated actual product sheets from ZIP file (10 TPO/PVC/EPDM products)
 - ✓ Updated system to use authentic product data from manufacturer specifications
+- ✓ Extracted complete product database with all 205 product sheets from ZIP file
+- ✓ Organized products by system type: 33 TPO, 40 PVC, 48 EPDM, 84 other products